CPRyan/al-folio/_projects/2_project.markdown

 </div>

 #### Future research

-We are now expanding our original analysis by incorporating participants’ whole genome (~640,000 single nucleotide polymorphisms, SNPs per individual).
-This will help us understand how an individual’s genetic variation (DNA) alters the way socioeconomic status affects their epigenome.
-Our preliminary evidence suggests that the effect of the environment is mediated in part by genetic factors, a finding that we hope will tell us more about how individuals differ in their susceptibility and resilience to the exposures of inequality.

 To address population stratification and genetic variation, we used the top 2 principle components of the high-dimensional genomic dataset (Infinium Global Screening Array-24 Kit).
 We are now expanding our original analysis by incorporating participants’ whole genome (~640,000 single nucleotide polymorphisms, SNPs per individual).
 This will help us understand how an individual’s genetic variation (DNA) alters the way socioeconomic status affects their epigenome.
 Our preliminary evidence suggests that the effect of the environment is mediated in part by individual genetic factors, a finding that we hope will tell us more about how individuals differ in their susceptibility and resilience to the exposures of socioeconomic inequality.